claytantor/welocally-places/readme.txt

 == Screenshots ==
 1. Welocally Places offers a simple way to embed rich place information such as address, phone number, website and driving directions into your post.
 We also provide interactive map widgets to engage your readers with the places you have written about.

-2. The place finder tool lets you easily find or add places from our 16 million US point of interest database and link them to posts or pages.
+2. Add any place map or category of places as an interactive map to your site with simple shortcodes.